 - He is not the project manager – he does not exist in this form in Scrum.

 - He is not the superior of the Developers – due to the self-determined approach of the Scrum Team, which is based on the principles of the Agile Manifesto and the promotion of self-management in the Scrum Guide, there is no such leadership role.

 - He is not the moderator in various Scrum events such as the Daily Scrum.

-He can be, but does not have to be, a manager in the line organisation; what is important is the ability to represent the client competently.
-Basically, the Scrum Master should intervene if necessary and ensure that the role defined in the Scrum Guide is adhered to.
-In order to avoid possible conflicts of interest, the Product Owner should not assume a double function as Scrum Master or Developer.
+He can, but does not have to be a manager in the line organisation; what is important is the ability to represent the stakeholders in a technically competent way.
+In principle, the Scrum Master should intervene if necessary and ensure that the accountabilities defined in the Scrum Guide are observed.
+In order to avoid possible conflicts of interest, the Product Owner should not have a double function as Scrum Master or Developer.

 Product Owner Certification

 - Certified Scrum Product Owner (CSPO), offered by the Scrum Alliance¹